bleepr/bleepr.github.io/scott.markdown

 The menu design was first built early on and was kept throughout the project.
 We have a main "idle" screen which is used when there is no customer at the table, and an options screen

-## Place in the System
-The **bleepr** has a a self-centered view of the world.
-It has no knowledge of rest of the system including any other **bleepr** device.
-The only interaction the **bleepr** has is sensing a user's input, and sending out commands via BLE.
-A **bleepr** does not need any input to be paired, as this is done automatically by the relay.
-We decided to use this method as it allowed the **bleepr** system to be modular and easily expandable.

 ## Bluetooth to Pi
 The Bluetooth Low Energy (BLE) communication between the **bleepr** and the **Pi